 In therapy, my goal is to offer counseling services which guide you through life's challenges by enhancing self-awareness and introspection.
 In the process we seek to find a better understanding of your own needs, desires, and fears, as well as the underlying motivations behind your behaviors and habits.
 I believe that the more you know about yourself, the better you will become at adapting to life's changes.
 Self-awareness will help you gain mastery over your life, break old habits, and give you the ability to act more intentionally and authentically.

 We will work together to understand the underlying psychological processes that are impacting your relationships, joy in life, and fulfillment.
-Many of the cognitive, spiritual, physical, and emotional problems we face in life are merely symptoms of unresolved emotional conflict that we will seek to explore in 1 on 1 therapy sessions.
+Many of the cognitive, spiritual, physical, and emotional problems we face in life are symptoms of unresolved emotional conflicts, sometimes stemming from our upbringing, that we will seek to explore in one-on-one therapy sessions.

-We will explore both the parts of you which result in productive and positive contributions in your life, as well as those conflicted aspects that can greatly limit the quality of your interactions with others and your overall well-being in life.
-These conflicted aspects might be expressed by disrupted eating, feelings of loneliness and isolation, social awkwardness, frustration, excessive worrying or frantic control and many more unpleasant behaviors that affect your potential for happiness and personal growth.
+We will explore both the parts of you which result in productive and positive contributions in your life, as well as those conflicted aspects that can greatly limit the quality of your interactions with others and your overall well-being.
+These conflicted aspects might be expressed by disrupted eating, feelings of loneliness and isolation, social awkwardness, frustration, excessive worrying or frantic control, and many more unpleasant behaviors that affect your potential for happiness and personal growth.
 As well, those parts can be highly limiting in relationships.

 It can be a very difficult process to get to know yourself in a world which can make us feel so ashamed of who we are.
 I care about your well-being and seek to provide you with the tools you need in order to learn how to tackle even the most unbearable circumstances while remaining true to yourself.
 I combine a strong background in research with a breadth and depth of clinical experiences which I use to facilitate the discovery of your ability to be authentic, at home in your body, and self-aware.